wlin0121t/learngit/readme.txt

-get is a version control system get is free software
+get is a distrubuted version control system get is free software